Limatationz/openhab2-widget/README.md

 #### Advanced Appearance
 Several options like the text, background or icon color as well as a border can be set in the `style block` in `openHAB2.coffee` by changing the css variables.
 A description can be found next to the variables.

-##Credits
+## Credits
 This is not an official openHAB2 widget.
 Please use the issue templates in this repository for bugs.
 The main openHAB project is not responsible for any malfunction that is caused by the use of the widget!
-Special thanks goes to: [badsgahhl](https://github.com/badsgahhl)